-If you're wondering why, it could be because its got pretty countryside, plenty of places to stop, only 2 locks on the whole stretch from Whitchurch to Llangollen, 2 tunnels, and 2 aqueducts including the spectacular World Heritage site Pontcysyllte Aqueduct, appropriately nicknamed The Stream in the Sky.
-Whats not to like?
+If you're wondering why Llangollen canal trips are so popular, the route has lots to offer – including picturesque countryside, plenty of places to stop, minimal locks (only 2 locks on the whole stretch from Whitchurch to Llangollen), 2 tunnels, and 2 aqueducts including the spectacular World Heritage site Pontcysyllte Aqueduct, appropriately nicknamed ‘The Stream in the Sky’.
+What’s not to like?

-Our boat was available to pick up at 2.30pm on a Saturday, but wed asked Whitchurch Marina if we could collect it on Sunday morning instead and they kindly agreed.
-Its about 6 hours cruising from Whitchurch to Ellesmere where the first pubs can be found, so we were aiming to cruise all afternoon and then moor up at Ellesmere for the night.
+Our boat was available to pick up at 2.30pm on a Saturday, but we'd asked Whitchurch Marina if we could collect it on Sunday morning instead and they kindly agreed.
+It’s about 6 hours' cruising from Whitchurch to Ellesmere where the first canal pubs can be found, so we were aiming to cruise all afternoon and then moor up at Ellesmere for the night.
 Jane was in the reception at Whitchurch Marina to welcome us and was really helpful, even taking us through the theory of operating locks, as this was going to be our first go at using them since we started narrow boating last year.
 She then handed us over to Ed, who gave us a brilliant introduction to our boat and how everything worked, including advice about the etiquette of waiting at tunnels and aqueducts.